 - Libyan Airlines is Libya's flag carrier, offering flights to more than 20 domestic and international destinations.

 - Air Madagascar is the national airline of Madagascar.
 It flies to five domestic destinations from Antananarivo.
-It also connects passengers to Seychelles, Grand Comore, Mayotte, Reunion, and Mauritius, as well as destinations in France and China.
+It also connects passengers to the Comoros, Reunion, Mauritius, Kenya and South Africa as well as destinations in France, Thailand and China.

 - Malawian Airlines offers domestic flights between Lilongwe and Blantyre, as well as services to major Southern and East African cities like Johannesburg, Dar-es-Salaam, and Nairobi.

-- Mauritania Airlines International is the flag carrier for Mauritania.
-It serves 10 destinations across West and North Africa.
+- Mauritania Airlines is the flag carrier for Mauritania.
+It serves 11 destinations across West and North Africa as well as Las Palmas in the Spanish Canary Islands.

 - Air Mauritius has an extensive domestic and international network with flights to many destinations in Europe, Asia, and Australia.